 It’s not enough to just dislike an Executor or to disagree with their actions to remove an executor.
 You must prove that they are mismanaging the estate whether it be for their own purposes or due to incompetence.

-Litigation is not always the best course of action for both the executors and beneficiaries.
+Litigation, in fact, isn’t always the best course of action for both the executors and beneficiaries.
 Indeed, it should be considered a last resort only with the failure of negotiation.
 We provide legal advice so clients can decide if it’s worth the time and money to pursue a court request.
 Every situation is unique so, where possible, we tailor our service to fit our clients’ needs.

 The Inheritance Experts Can Help You & Your Family Members